jschauma/jass/README.md

 jass(1) was tested on the following systems:

 - RedHat Enterprise Linux 6.8
-- Mac OS X 10.12.6
+- Mac OS X 10.14.5
-- NetBSD 7.0.2
+- NetBSD 8.0

 FAQ
 ===

-Why don't we just use PGP?
+Why don't you just use PGP?
 --------------------------
 Why indeed.
 PGP has many advantages and more widespread use would make things a lot easier, but very few people appear to use it.
-If you're interested in getting an introduction to PGP, I'll gladly come and give you and your team a presentation.
+SSH keys, on the other hand, are used nearly everywhere.

 Why does this ask me for my passphrase when decrypting?
 Can't it get it from my ssh agent?
 ------------------------------------------------------------------------------------------